Mineric/Data-Structure-Notes/Stack and Queue.md

 FRONT check the front element that are still reamaining in the Queue and REAR check the last element that is added into the Queue.

 Operatoions enqueue, dequeue are available.

+Stack can be written any type of data structure arrays or linked list.
+But Linked list is perfer to use for Queue to avoid so many data index shifting.